mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/clusters/attach-cluster/index.md

 ## Attach Kubernetes Cluster

 You can attach an existing cluster directly to Kommander.
 If the cluster you want to attach was created using Amazon EKS, Azure AKS, or Google GKE, create a service account as described below.
+If you are attaching an Amazon EKS cluster to Kommander, [detailed instructions are available](/ksphere/kommander/latest/clusters/attach-cluster/attach-eks-cluster/).

 ### Before you begin (optional)